aws-samples/harness-the-power-of-ai-and-ml-using-splunk-and-amazon-sagemaker-canvas/README.md

 #### Storing the Splunk bearer token in AWS Secrets Manager ####

 This solution uses [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to store the Splunk bearer authentication token.
-The bearer authentication is used by the AWS Lambda function when accessing Splunk's [Search REST API](https://docs.splunk.com/Documentation/Splunk/latest/RESTTUT/RESTsearches) endpoint.
+The bearer authentication token is retrieved and used by the AWS Lambda function when accessing Splunk's [Search REST API](https://docs.splunk.com/Documentation/Splunk/latest/RESTTUT/RESTsearches) endpoint.
 Follow Splunk's [Create authentication tokens](https://docs.splunk.com/Documentation/Splunk/latest/Security/CreateAuthTokens) document for steps to create the bearer authentication token.

 > **Important**: If your Splunk instance has [IP allow lists](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList) configured, confirm that IP restrictions are in place that allow you to access the Splunk Search REST API endpoint programmatically.